-Harvest is typically early June and lasts only one weekend.
-See the beginning of the Home page for current harvest plans and/or left-click here to request email notification of harvest plans.
+Harvest typically lasts only one weekend.
+See the beginning of the Home page for current harvest plans and/or left-click here to join the noticateion list and request email updates of harvest plans.
 The list is the best way to keep abreast of harvest plans.

 What You Should Bring to the Harvest